liujeff9/Blackjack/readme.txt

 The code is split into three files, game.py contains all the code relating to the score and cards.
 The cards are a dictionary with all the cards mapped to their scoring value (Ace = 1).
 Then the keys are shuffle and placed into a list that behaves like stack.
 The user has a list storing their current hand.
-The deck is then reshuffle after every hand.
+A full deck is then reshuffle after every hand.

+Initially, I wrote a recursive algorithm to calculate the score, where I tried 1 and 11 as the value of aces to get the best score.
+But then I realized that it was only possible to have one ace with the value 11, otherwise assume that we have more than one ace with value 11, 11 + 11 would automatically be a bust, a contradiction.
+So I changed it to an iterative algorithm.

 The is written in python because I it more entertaining to write.
 Learning only Java throughout college made me confident with writing the language, but it is not as enjoyable.
 I really enjoy the syntax and the